klahnakoski/SpotManager/README.md

 # SpotManager

-Find cheapest spot instance prices, bid, use, and teardown when no longer needed
+The SpotManager is a state-less program meant to be run periodically.
+It finds the cheapest spot instance prices, bids, sets up the machines, and tears them down when done.

 ## Assumptions